-If you live in the unincorporated area of Harris County or inside the city limits of any city except Houston, you can call us at (713) 920-2831, 24 hours per day.
+If you live in the unincorporated area of Harris County or within the city limits of any city in Harris County, except Houston, you can call us at (713) 920-2831, 24 hours per day.

 If you live outside Harris County, call the TCEQ at (713) 767-3500.

 If you live in the unincorporated areas of Harris County you can burn trash and leaves produced at your residence if you do not have regular garbage service provided by a government agency.
 You should check your deed restrictions also.
 You cannot burn any material generated by a business.
 If you live inside the Houston City Limits contact the Bureau of Air Quality Control at (713) 640-4200 for information on burning.
 If you live inside the city limits of any other city, call your city health department or fire marshal.